llNeeleshll/docker/Readme.md

 3. **docker ps -a** : To see all the running containers
 4. **sudo docker exec -it 977521c93547 bash** : To execute a shell in a running container.
 5. **sudo docker stop 977521c93547** : To stop a running container.
+6. **sudo docker run -p 20000:3000 frontendimage** : To map the port of system and the docker image. `system port:docker port`
+7. **sudo docker build --no-cache .** : Rebuild docker image from scratch.
+8. **sudo docker run -p 20000:3000 -v /usr/app/node_modules -v $(pwd):/usr/app frontendimage** : Mapping the volumn inside docker image to local system.
+9. **sudo docker exec -it <container Id> sh** : Starting a shell on a docker image.
+But before this, we would need to start the docker conainer.
+Not run but start.
+Using `sudo docker start <container id>`.